Terra Perma

 Picture

-Terra Perma Design educators Charles, Jolene, and Fiona run a full time Permaculture Design Course (72hr, 2 week course + recap/presentation day).
+Terra Perma Design educators Charles and Jolene, with the help of guest educators, run a full time Permaculture Design Course (72hr, 2 week course + recap / design presentation day).

 Take control of your future and be the change you want to see in the world.
 Permaculture thinking and design creates a harmony of human and nature's needs while creating richly productive systems.
 Permaculture's founder Bill Mollison maintains, "The problems of the world are becoming increasingly complex but the answers remain embarrassingly simple."

-Two presenters (Charles plus Fiona or Jolene) facilitate lessons and activities together, so that with two speakers (and Jolene managing logistics and extra questions) we can effectively address all the needs of the group and provide a very diverse experience base from which to educate.
+With two presenters facilitating all lessons and activities, we can effectively address all the needs of the group and provide a very diverse experience base from which to educate.
 Having more than one presenter also offers more opportunities to gel with a teacher and more opportunities to chat in break times rather than waiting for time with one teacher.
+Additional presenters will depend on course numbers and the topic specific guest presenter availability.

 We pride ourselves on creating a practical, engaging, logical, respectful and organised learning environment.
 You'll